 Start with the hive itself.
 Although Beepods offers its educational programs to beekeepers with all types of hives, the beepod product is very different from the rectangular stacked box most people think of as a hive.

 Beepods uses Top-Bar Beekeeping with hives that look somewhat like a raised and covered cradle or trough built atop four legs.
-In addition to being shaped similarly to a honeybee’s body, the elevated trough makes accessing the hive easier for the beekeeper and reduces exposure for the bees.
+In addition to being shaped similar to a honeybee’s body, the elevated trough makes accessing the hive easier for the beekeeper and reduces exposure for the bees.

 Brad explained that one of the most significant benefits of a top-bar hive is that it allows the bees to determine the shape of their honeycombs rather than restricting them to the rectangular drawer shape found in most stacked box hives.